 As expansion problems and communication issues began amassing, the need for change became apparent.

 We were looking for a cloud-based infrastructure where we could use methods like continuous delivery and automated staging.
 We wanted to use a platform-as-a-service kind of cloud to simplify our job, to keep our frontend developers focused on the frontend and not caring about the backend or PHP stuff. — says Stephane.

 The only thing was to figure out the technology that could fit well into the stack.

-When researching for the “head” to their Wordpress-based CMS platform, Stephane talked over the available possibilities with the team.
+When researching for the “head” of their WordPress-based CMS platform, Stephane talked over the available possibilities with the team.
 React seemed too complicated to grasp and Angular too complex for the project.
 After all, IBM needed a solution that would let designers focus on designing rather than solving the intricacies of the programming framework.
 Vue’s smooth learning curve along with the component-based structure made the framework a perfect pick for the frontend of the platform.

-The design management system written in Vue and Wordpress helped to improve the critical business operations at IBM Design.
+The design management system written in Vue and WordPress helped to improve the critical business operations at IBM Design.
 As a result, the coordination of all parties involved in a project became organized and efficient.